lserman/hubotgf/README.md

 ### Creating a worker

-A worker is any worker that responds to `perform` and includes `HubotGf::Worker`.
+A worker is any class that responds to `perform` and includes `HubotGf::Worker`.
 This convention is spawned from the popular background job processors Sidekiq and Resque.

 Commands are defined as regular expressions, and each match is passed into `perform`.
 The `sender` and `room` argument can be optionally accepted into `perform`.
 If the `perform` method does not accept those two arguments, then they will simply not be sent.